hrbigelow/streamvis/README.md

 Query parameters:
 scopes: (optional, defaults to ".*")  regex to filter scopes
+names:  (required) specify this query parameter once per plot mentioned in `cols`.
+        This should include a regex to search and match any part of the name field of the data.
 rows:   (required) semi-colon separated plot rows.  each plot row is a csv string list
 width:  (optional) csv number list of relative plot widths
 height: (optional) csv number list of row heights
+axes:   (optional) csv list of designators for axis types for each plot.
+Each item
+        in the list must be one of `lin`, `xlog`, `ylog`, or `xylog`.  defaults to: lin,lin,lin,...  (one for each plot)

 Detail
 rows=A,B;C   # Top row contains plots A and B.  Bottom row is plot C